filonico/UNIX_and_bash_basics/README.md

 ...
 $ conda activate iqtree_env
 ...
 # then just follow the instructions on the Anaconda website.
-So let's type the following
+So let's type the following.
+Note that the name of the activate Conda environment is displayed before the '$'
 (iqtree_env) $ conda install -c bioconda iqtree
 ...
 ```